 Basically, men should increase their intake of SuperFoods while trying to conceive.
 The following are the nutrients you need to make winning sperm.
 To get a list of the goods that correspond with these nutrients, click here.

 - Glutathione has been shown to increase sperm motility.

 - Lycopene is a powerful antioxidant specifically found to increase fertility in men by preventing free-radical damage to the seminal plasma.

-- Astexanthin is a carotenoid nutrient produced by algae, bacteria and fungi and has been shown to have a positive effect on sperm motility and fertility while preventing DNA damage.
+- Astaxanthin is a carotenoid nutrient produced by algae, bacteria, and fungi and has been shown to have a positive effect on sperm motility and fertility while preventing DNA damage.
 If taking supplements of Astaxanthin, make sure it is natural and made from algae.
 Take as little as 1 mg per day with a meal.

 - Vitamin C levels also need to be high (1,000 mg per day) for optimal sperm count and protection for the sperm’s genetic material.

 - Vitamin B12 (1,000-6,000mg per day) is required to increase both sperm count, production and motility.